Gluppe/Database_project/README.md

 ## Running the Web server

 First make a file called `dbCredentials.php`, the template for this file is called `dbCredentialsTemplate.php`.

 When the dbCredentials file is made with the correct information, run the setup script called `Setup.php`.

 To start the web server, use the command: `php -S localhost:8080 api.php`.

+## Tests
+When running the tests, you should create a new test database, simply change DB_NAME in dbCredentials.php to `testdb` and run the Setup script again.
+You also need to change the `unit.suite.yml` and `api.suite.yml` files to fit your setup.
+Then you can run the tests.
+If you wish to run the api tests, the application needs to be running.

 ## Endpoints